sblisesivdin/gpaw-tools/installation/wsl.md

     memory=14GB
     swap=32GB

-Then, open Powershell or terminal and run:
+Then, open PowerShell or terminal and run:

     wsl --shutdown